prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

 - **Previews**: Content editors can preview content before publishing without the need to rebuild the entire site.

-The two new features were built side-by-side to ensure

 This release also fixes several long-standing issues as a result of the new schema processing.

-- Gatsby now knows about fields that are defined on a custom type, but have no content.
+- Gatsby now knows about fields that are defined on a custom type but have no content.
 This previously required developers to create "placeholder" documents with every field filled in with dummy content.
 - Rich Text and Title fields always return the expected result.
 Adding an image